jabbas/vimplates/README.md

 ### How to write your own templates?

 Basically, Mako uses python inside templates.
-See [Mako Documentation](http://docs.makotemplates.org/en/latest/)
+See [Mako Documentation](http://docs.makotemplates.org/en/latest/) and/or `templates` directory for examples.

 ## TODO list